iamashishdutta/mongoose-comment-manager/README.md

 ## User Schema 📊

-The schema for the user model is dynamic and can be used for different collections.
-Below is the schema in a table format:
+The schema for the user model is dynamic, and the table name can be provided when creating the `UserManager` instance.
+The schema includes the following fields:

 | Field                  | Type                  | Description                                            |
 |------------------------|-----------------------|--------------------------------------------------------|